Day of Rage (Bahrain): Background

 Bahrain is a tiny island in the Persian Gulf that hosts the United States Naval Support Activity Bahrain, the home of the US Fifth Fleet; the US Department of Defense considers the location critical for its ability to counter Iranian military power in the region.

 The Saudi Arabian government and other Gulf region governments strongly support the King of Bahrain.
 Although government officials and media often accuse the opposition of being influenced by Iran, a government-appointed commission found no evidence supporting the claim.
 Iran has historically claimed Bahrain as a province, but the claim was dropped after a UN 1970 survey found that most Bahraini people preferred independence over Iranian control.

 Modern political history

-Bahrainis have protested sporadically throughout the last decades demanding social, economic and political reforms.
+Bahrainis have protested sporadically throughout the last decades, demanding social, economic, and political reforms.
 In the 1950s, following sectarian clashes, the National Union Committee was formed by reformists; it demanded an elected popular assembly and carried out protests and general strikes.
-In 1965 a month-long uprising broke out after hundreds of workers at Bahrain Petroleum Company were laid off.
+In 1965, a month-long uprising broke out after hundreds of workers at Bahrain Petroleum Company were laid off.
 Bahrain became independent from Britain in 1971 and the country had its first parliamentary election in 1973.
 Two years later, the government proposed a law called the "State Security Law" giving police wide arresting powers and allowing individuals to be held in prison without trial for up to three years.
-The assembly rejected the law, prompting the late Amir to dissolve it and suspend the constitution.
+The assembly rejected the law, prompting the Isa bin Salman Al Khalifa, then the Emir, to dissolve it and suspend the constitution.
 It was not until 2002 that Bahrain held any parliamentary elections, after protests and violence between 1994 and 2001.